janboddez/share-on-pixelfed/README.md

 }, 10, 2 );
 ```

-## Media
-Media other than Featured Images are not supported at the moment.

-## Privacy
+## Post Privacy
 Currently, all statuses sent via this plugin are **public**.
 Unlisted or followers-only statuses may become an option later on.

 ## Gutenberg
-This plugin now uses WordPress' Meta Box API—supported by Gutenberg—to store per-post sharing settings, which makes it 100% compatible with the new block editor.
+This plugin uses WordPress' Meta Box API—supported by Gutenberg—to store per-post sharing settings, which makes it 100% compatible with the new block editor.